 Learn more about the 2016 partner communities:

-- Read the January 2016 summary report describing the projects these communities will undertake.
+- Read the April 2017 update report describing these projects.

 Local Foods, Local Places worked with 26 partner communities in 2015:

 - Canton, New York

 - Fallon, Nevada

 - Forest County, Pennsylvania

 - Hazard, Kentucky